bdionne/indexer/Readme.md

 ## Motivation

-I think Lucene is pretty much state of the art these days in text indexing but I've been thinking it'd be nice to have something more native.
+I think Lucene is pretty much state of the art these days for Java-based text indexing but I've been thinking it'd be nice to have something more native to CouchDB and have been curious as to how well Erlang can handle this.